 [Everyone had an equally horrible but very different experience.
 Here I will write some things that happened to me personally.
 You can refer to other students' stories in (Not so) Fun Times.
-There may not be very many because some don't want to send them in or they just haven't sent them in yet.]
+There may not be very many because some don't want to send them in or they just haven't sent them in yet.
+It's difficult to reach out to others because I don't want to cause any stress for them if they're past what happened.
+It wasn't an easy thing to live, and re-living it is terrifying.]

 Before we begin this section, I’m going to share what my first impression was like.